-If you are reading this online, AIATSIS has collected all of the information on the Finding your family website into an easy to download Family History Kit.
-You can download the whole thing at once, or section by section, or page by page.
-It includes a Toolkit of worksheets and checklists.
-You can also print off the sections or the whole kit if you would like to.
+If you are reading this online, AIATSIS has collected all of the information on the Family History website into an easy to download Family History Kit.

+See: Family history worksheets and checklists, for the Family History Kit and a Toolkit of worksheets and checklists.

+You can print off the sections or the whole kit if you would like to.